 Likewise, royalty free music is not a genre of music in and of itself.
 Instead, you can find stock music libraries full of recognizable genres like pop, electronica, jazz, country, and even heavy metal.
 Others may have a section for corporate music, bundling together business-friendly tracks from across different genres.

 While the varying nature of the quality can put people off from searching for music in this way, it’s important to remember that the larger library providers will vet the contributions from artists, and the quality of a piece of music will possibly be reflected in its popularity amongst users and subsequent search prominence.

 How much you spend on royalty free music can depend on your sources.
 Some can be found for free, meaning there is nothing to pay at the point of access or for ongoing usage.

 However, one thing to consider is that a track might be free because of the previously mentioned quality issues.
 There are plenty of good quality completely free pieces of music.
 You just need to be willing to put in the time to look (or listen)!

 The average cost of a single track on royalty free music sites is $30-60, although it can run into the $100s.
 As a bonus, some tracks will come packaged with different length versions, short stings, and even a choice of file formats (.wav, .mp3).

 Other platforms offer subscription services, giving access to vast libraries in which the individual tracks are all downloadable at no extra charge.
 This is ideal if you work across many types of videos and have clients with varying taste, style, and corporate image.

-You can get unlimited downloads of royalty-free music and more from Motion Array starting at $16/month*.
+You can get unlimited downloads of royalty-free music and more from Motion Array.
 Learn more about getting a membership here!